This division is not related to the Science and Technology session and contains ceremonies required for EKC events.

 As pressure for sustainable societal development increases, environmental and societal requirements are becoming more demanding.
 There is broad agreement that densely populated urban areas should be more sustainable than rural areas.
 However, while over half of the planet’s population lives in cities, these areas account for more than 75% of the consumption of non-renewable resources, contributing significantly to climate change and societal challenges.
-The Built Environment and Engineering Design (BEED) Division will adopt a new perspective on creating a sustainable and resilient society, focusing on meaningful and strategic approaches to addressing unprecedented events such as climate change, mobility challenges, and societal issues.
+The Built Environment and Engineering Design (BE) Division will adopt a new perspective on creating a sustainable and resilient society, focusing on meaningful and strategic approaches to addressing unprecedented events such as climate change, mobility challenges, and societal issues.
 Additionally, sustainability must be discussed in conjunction with traditional architectural design, history, theory, and methodology, as well as technology and engineering.
 Therefore, the sessions aim to bring together architects, historians, designers, built environment and mobility professionals, climate and energy researchers, policy experts, and government officials to discuss recent research and developments.
-The BEED sessions will enable delegates to enhance their knowledge and skills related to reimagining design, history, sustainable development, resilience, stakeholder engagement, and the performance of buildings, materials, and environments.
+The BE sessions will enable delegates to enhance their knowledge and skills related to reimagining design, history, sustainable development, resilience, stakeholder engagement, and the performance of buildings, materials, and environments.

 Programme Committee